golemfactory/golem-docs/src/pages/docs/golem/payload-manifest/index.md

 ---
 description: Computation Payload Manifest description, its schema, and configuration guide
 ---
+#
 # Computation Payload Manifest

-_Computation Payload Manifest_ allows a [requestor](/docs/golem/payload-manifest/golem/overview/requestor) to define an application package _Payload_ and allows to set constraints on the computations performed on a [Provider](/docs/golem/payload-manifest/golem/overview/provider) node.
+_Computation Payload Manifest_ allows a [requestor](/docs/golem/overview/requestor) to define an application package _Payload_ and allows to set constraints on the computations performed on a [provider](/docs/golem/overview/provider) node.

-A manifest can be [configured in yapapi].
+A manifest can be configured in yapapi.

+[//]: <> ( removed link to yapapi in the sentence above )

 The provider node operator controls what computations can be performed by:

-  - [Importing certificates] used to sign app authors' certificates into the provider's [keystore](/docs/golem/payload-manifest/providers/yagna-cli-reference#keystore) (which allows the provider agent to verify _manifest_ signatures)
+  - [Importing certificates] used to sign app authors' certificates into the provider's [keystore](/docs/providers/yagna-cli-reference#keystore) (which allows the provider agent to verify _manifest_ signatures)

-  - Adding domain patterns to Provider's [domain whitelist](/docs/golem/payload-manifest/providers/yagna-cli-reference#domain-whitelist) (which makes the manifest [signature] optional).
+  - Adding domain patterns to Provider's [domain whitelist](/docs/providers/yagna-cli-reference#domain-whitelist) (which makes the manifest [signature] optional).

 ## Configuration

-The manifest can be configured as a [yapapi.payload.vm.manifest](/docs/golem/payload-manifest/https://yapapi.readthedocs.io/en/latest/api.html#module-yapapi.payload.manifest) function parameter together with an optional manifest signature and the [App author's certificate].
+The manifest can be configured as a [yapapi.payload.vm.manifest](https://yapapi.readthedocs.io/en/latest/api.html#module-yapapi.payload.manifest) function parameter together with an optional manifest signature and the [App author's certificate].

 ## Manifest schema

-_Computation Payload Manifest_ must follow a specific [JSON Schema](/docs/golem/payload-manifest/computation-payload-manifest.schema.json) ([Documentation](/docs/golem/payload-manifest/computation-payload-manifest.schema))
+_Computation Payload Manifest_ must follow a specific [JSON Schema](https://github.com/golemfactory/yagna-docs/blob/master/requestor-tutorials/vm-runtime/computation-payload-manifest.schema.json) ([Documentation](/docs/golem/payload-manifest/computation-payload-manifest.schema))

 ### Schema verification